methodfive/polkapass/README.md

 ### 3) Try the Flow
 1. Open http://localhost:3000
 2. Click **Log in with Polkadot**
-3. Sign the challenge via your wallet (or demo signer)
+3. Sign the challenge via your wallet
 4. The app receives an OAuth `code`, exchanges it for **ID Token + Access Token**
 5. The app verifies the JWT via the Authorization Server’s **JWKS endpoint**